 Not all data breaches make it to the newspaper headlines.
 Some remain dormant and hidden for years.
 Hackers use them as backdoors to collect and circulate information or to look for other loopholes.
-The questions here is- How would you know if an application has been hacked?
+The questions here are- How would you know if an application has been hacked?

 When application log messages are checked and monitored properly, they tell a lot about access, location, and time.
 Most companies are either too busy to scan through these logs or just do not care.
-Following are some of the signs that can help find out if there is something wrong with the application.
+The following are some of the signs that can help find out if there is something wrong with the application.

 The easiest way to find and report application breach is to monitor what it is supposed to do.
 Comparatively slower request processing, increased time in loading pages, a sudden surge in traffic or number of orders are some of the red flags every website owner should be aware of.
-While such indicators do not necessarily point towards a hacking incidence, it is never a bad idea to look what’s wrong rather than waiting for the obvious signs.
+While such indicators do not necessarily point towards a hacking incidence, it is never a bad idea to look at what’s wrong rather than waiting for the obvious signs.